tribakzero/rollback-test/README.md

 - this is getting boring... yeah, this quick.
 - Enough, I'll binge watch a Netflix Series instead.
 - YEAH!
 And have some popcorns and soda to eat all weekend!!!
+- What about a bar of chocolate too?